JonathanOrr/A321Neo-FXPL/README.md

 ## Install
 Just git clone repo to the Aircraft X-Plane directory.
 Once the development reaches a stable stage, zip files of stable releases will be provided.

-## What works?
-**Nothing really works at the moment**, please check the progress channel on our discord server.

 ## Developers
 You can check the [Github developer page](https://github.com/JonathanOrr/A321Neo-FXPL/graphs/contributors).
 The main contributors are: